-- (1) Refusal to install a required backflow prevention device. - (2) Refusal to test a backflow prevention device. - (3) Refusal to repair a faulty backflow prevention device. - (4) Refusal to replace a faulty backflow prevention device. - (5) Direct or indirect connection between the District's water system and a sewer. - (6) Unprotected direct or indirect connection between the District's water system and a system or equipment containing contaminants. - (7) Unprotected direct or indirect connection between the District's water system and an auxiliary water system. - (8) A situation which presents an immediate health hazard to the District's water system, as determined by the health agency or the District.

-(9) At single-family residences with recycled water service, the installation of any piping other than copper pipe for potable water service and/or purple PVC pipe for recycled water service, or any piping otherwise not in conformance with the requirements of the Procedures Guide and Construction Manual
+- (1) Refusal to install a required backflow prevention device. - (2) Refusal to test a backflow prevention device. - (3) Refusal to repair a faulty backflow prevention device. - (4) Refusal to replace a faulty backflow prevention device. - (5) Direct or indirect connection between the District's water system and a sewer. - (6) Unprotected direct or indirect connection between the District's water system and a system or equipment containing contaminants. - (7) Unprotected direct or indirect connection between the District's water system and an auxiliary water system. - (8) A situation which presents an immediate health hazard to the District's water system, as determined by the health agency or the District. - (9) At single-family residences which contain water systems, the installation of any piping shall be in conformance with IRWD's Procedures Guide. with recycled water service, the installation of any piping other than copper pipe for potable water service and/or purple PVC pipe for recycled water service, or any piping otherwise not in conformance with the requirements of the Procedures Guide and Construction Manual action must be completed, generally 30 days after the date of the notice.
+The completed, original forms shall be returned to the District.
+Copies of the completed forms shall also be sent to the local health department.